Vinayakbora/Tip-Calculator/README.md

 # Tip-Calculator
-This app calculates the tip amount from the input.
+This app calculates the different tip amounts from the input.